kwonus/Quelle/Quelle-AVX.md

 **Another SEARCH Example:**

-Consider a query for all passages that contain a word beginning with lord, but filter out phrases containing lordship.
+Consider a query for all passages that contain a word beginning with lord, but subtract phrases containing lordship.

 *span = 15 ; "Lord\* -- Lordship